CooperShield/rustache_injector/README.md

 This is aimed to be usable both as a standalone binary and as a library (is that even doable ?
 Will find out) The aim of the project is to implement different method of DLL injection into a remote process

-This project use the windows crate to interact with Windows and the PeLite to parse the PE
+This project use the windows crate to interact with Windows and the PeLite to parse the PE, will try to make it better to avoid PeLite (used to test faster) and try to include direct syscalling.
+May add the handling of user selected shellcode, by taking a COFF and searching for a symbol given by the user.

+## Usage

+rustache_loader -I <PID> -P <path_to_dll> -B (build shellcode ?)

 ## Roadmap